Healthy Building Syndrome: porcelain panels that are good for your health

 A unique answer to Sick Building Syndrome

-Please note, Active 2.0 is offered as an optional addition to standard MAXIMUM panels and minimum order quantities apply.
+Please note, ACTIVE 2.0 is offered as an optional addition to standard MAXIMUM panels or Fiandre tiles and minimum order quantities apply.
 Contact us for more information.